atom-dispencer/CodenameTeabag/other-tools/git/README.md

 All of your code with a folder called **.git**.
 The Git tool manages all the data in **.git**, so you can look at stuff in there, but don't touch it!

+A repository can be **local** or **remote** (explained below).
+This refers only to where the repository is located.

 #### Local/Remote

+**Local** refers to the machine you are reading this on (or whatever other device you're using Git on!).
+Whenever you make and **commit** changes to your code, that is done in the **local repository**.

+**Remote** refers to wherever the 'backup' of your repository is, be that GitHub, BitBucket or some other web service.
+Whenever you want to make a 'backup' of your code or work with teammates, you have to interact with the **remote repository**.

+The **remote repository** stores the same information as the **local repository**, it's just in a place where multiple people can access it.

+A **local repository** does not have a **remote repository** set up by default and can operate happily without one, but you won't be able to share your code with teammates.
+**Git clients** help you to point Git to a **remote repository** that it can use.

 #### Commit
 It's important to understand that Git does *not* save your files themselves, but instead a **delta** of each file.